-The Company is subject to certain financial covenants as part of the financing agreement with both Revolving Credit Facility and Term Debt.
+The Company is subject to certain financial covenants as part of the financing agreement with both Revolving Credit Facility with TBK Bank and Term Debt.

-As of August 31, 2023, the Company was in compliance with the financial covenants except for the following:
+As of November 30, 2023, the Company was in compliance with the financial covenants except for the following:

-Events of default have occurred per the financing agreement (Term Debt) with noncompliance related to meeting a EBITDA leverage ratio financial covenant.
-On October 23, 2023, the Company entered into a waiver agreement with CB Agent Services LLC, origination agent and Alter Domus (US) LLC, administrative agent to waive Section 7.01(c) of the financing agreement for the fiscal quarter ending August 31, 2023 default existing as of this date and specifically listed in the waiver agreement.
+- An event of default has occurred with the loan and security agreement with TBK Bank as a result of the Company failing to maintain, as of the last day of the fiscal quarter ended November 30, 2023, a fixed charge coverage ratio at a specified rate.
+On February 5, 2024, the Company entered into a waiver and amendment number 1 to the loan and security agreement with TBK Bank where the bank agreed to waive this default and to make certain modifications to the loan agreement. - An event of default has occurred per the Term Debt with noncompliance related to meeting EBITDA leverage ratio financial covenant.
+On February 5, 2024, the Company entered into a waiver to financial agreement with CB Agent Services LLC, origination agent and Alter Domus (US) LLC, administrative agent to waive Section 7.01(c) of the financing agreement for the fiscal quarter ending November 30, 2023, default existing as of this date and specifically listed in the waiver agreement.
 The waiver is effective only in this specific instance and for the specific purpose set forth in the agreement and does not allow for any other or further departure from the terms and conditions of the Financing Agreement or any other loan document, which terms and conditions shall continue in full force and effect.